Algebraic dynamic programming

 end

-Even though the two words are quite similar, there are a lot of ways to turn one into the other and enumerating all of them (especially the longer ones) is really not the point of this exercise.
+Even though the two words are quite similar, there are a lot of ways to turn one into the other and enumerating all of them (especially the longer ones) is not really the point.
 Where the free semi ring shines is when we use it in combination with other semi rings as we will be doing soon.

-Before we go there, however, how would we go about counting the number of distinct paths, if we did not want to construct them in the process?
+Before we go there, however, let me go through one last building block.
+How would we go about counting the number of distinct paths, if we did not want to pay the overhead of even constructing them?

 struct Count <: Semiring